hackersanddesigners/chatty-pub/front/docs/Workshop.md

 - Learn and/or practice styling with CSS & Emojis

 ## Requirements
+- a computer, web-browser, and connection to the internet
-- an account for the Hackers & Designers Zulip instance:  https://chat.hackersanddesigners.nl/.
+- an account for the Hackers & Designers Zulip instance:  https://chat.hackersanddesigners.nl/
 - a printer